jimbro1000/virtual6809/README.md

  * JSR

 indexed/indirect addressing is not implemented
-register D is not implemented
+register D is present but has few implemented operands ALU is partially implemented

 ## Video ##